Stopping your child’s medication for the summer may not be in their best interest.

 “You didn’t wash your hair.”
 “Yes, I did.”
 “NO YOU DIDN’T. Your mother doesn’t buy shampoo that smells like that!”

-After argument and yelling kid gets back in shower.
+After an argument and yelling kid gets back in shower.
 Washes hair in 2 seconds and comes out smelling slightly less like a wet dog.

 Parent is defeated, helps complete the dry off to the point that PJs can be put on.